 You may find that a big reason for the business underperforming is simply down to the franchisee and the fact the business may not be right for them.
 Picking the wrong business and having to do work you don’t like doing day in and day out can be daunting and demotivating.
 This can lead to stage where you are stuck in a rut and resent having to turn up for work each day.
 This would have a massive impact on the business.

-But the good news for the buyer is that in both these circumstances, the fortunes of the business could be turned around.
+But the good news for the buyer is that the fortunes of the business could be turned around.
 You do however need to ensure yourself that that the business is RIGHT for you; doing your research into the franchise company and speaking to other franchisees will help you to determine this.

 So, equipped with all this information, you need to now ask yourself, would a change in ownership fix any problems you have identified?
 Knowledge is power and so the more information you can gather will help you to answer this.